PriorRG: Prior-Guided Contrastive Pre-training and Coarse-to-Fine Decoding for Chest X-ray Report Generation: Acknowledgments

 \section{Acknowledgments}

-The work was jointly supported by the National Natural Science Foundations of China [grant number: 62272364], the Provincial Key Research and Development Program of Shaanxi [grant number: 2024GH-ZDXM-47], the Research Project on Higher Education Teaching Reform of Shaanxi Province [grant number: 23JG003], the Fundamental Research Funds for the Central Universities and the Innovation Fund of Xidian University [grant number: YJSJ25012], and the High-Performance Computing Platform of Xidian University.
+The work was jointly supported by the National Natural Science Foundations of China [grant number: 62272364], the Provincial Key Research and Development Program of Shaanxi [grant number: 2024GH-ZDXM-47], the Fundamental Research Funds for the Central Universities and the Innovation Fund of Xidian University [grant number: YJSJ25012].